ahurta92/ams562-notes/lectures/6/classes1.rst

 When we create objects we are forced to think about the objects constructor.
 The constructor is one of the most important members of a class.

-- You decide how to intialize an object of your type
+- You decide how to initialize an object of your type
-- You also decide what is required to intialize the object
+- You also decide what is required to initialize the object
-- How can we insure that we intialize a valid object.
+- How can we insure that we initialize a valid object.

-After intialization we need to consider if we can copy our objects.
+After initialization we need to consider if we can copy our objects.
 If we can, how do we copy?

 For a :code:`Date` or :code:`Month` we can easily copy.